FeaturesGoyaSiddis

-Ruth Dsouza Prabhu eats a meal cooked by the Siddis from Yellapur, and through their food, gets a glimpse of their history, their reliance on the forest, and how this much-maligned community is slowly coming out into the world.
+Ruth Dsouza Prabhu sits down to a meal cooked by the Siddis from Yellapur, and through their food, is offered a glimpse into their history, their unique relationship with the forests of the Western Ghats, and the slow emergence of this little-known community into public consciousness

-The Origin Story
+The Siddi Origin Story

 The Evolving Life of the Siddis

 Money, he explains, was never something they truly understood.
-The logic was simple: if you worked, you ate.
+Their logic was simple: if you worked, you ate.
 Families tried to grow small amounts of food on the land around their homes, but even that land was often taken away.
-He recalls repeated evictions, land lost without compensation, and moments of desperation “when acres were given up for a few laddoos to fill an empty stomach”.
+He recalls repeated evictions, land lost without compensation, and moments of desperation “when acres of land were given up for a few laddoos to fill an empty stomach”.

 Change has come slowly to the community.
-By the time he was twelve, he realised that education could offer another path, though ill health kept him from pursuing it well.
+By the time he was 12, he realised that education could offer another path, though ill health kept him from pursuing it well.
 Now, many in the community are gradually gaining degrees, finding jobs, and learning to question authority.
-Forest produce remains central to life, even as memories of harassment by law enforcement, false cases, and hardship, especially for women, remain fresh.
-Yet, he says, there is a growing awareness.
-In his own family, that shift is visible; his younger brother is now a government teacher, and his sister is a civil engineer.
+Forest produce remains central to life, even as memories of harassment by law enforcement, false cases, and hardship — especially for women — remain fresh.In his own family, the shift is visible; his younger brother is now a teacher at a government school, and his sister is a civil engineer.

 A Siddi Feast